DuckTapeMan35/razer-keyboard-highlighter/README.md

 The line `log_level: debug/info/warning/error/critical` sets the level, by default `log_level` is `info`.

-Note: the logging of mode changes cacording to keys has a level of critical because otherwise there would be too many logs to make any sense of them.

 ### Key positions

 Key positions follow the structure of